ExtremeFLOW/neko/doc/pages/user-guide/case-file.md

 the responsibility of the user to set the vector in the direction parallel to the boundary.

+### Wall model  boundary conditions {#case-file_fluid-wm}
+The object `wall_modelling` is used to specify the wall model configuration for `wm` boundaries.
+The following wall models are currently available, selectable via the `type` keyword:

+1. `rough_log_law`.
+Implements the logarithmic law for rough walls.
+Additional parameters are `kappa`, `B`, and `z0`.
+The latter is the roughness length-scale normalizing the wall-normal coordinate, and the former two are the standard log-law constants.
+The value of `kappa` defaults to 0.41.

+2. `spalding`.
+Implements the Spalding profile.
+Additional parameters are `kappa` and `B`, which are the standard log-law constants.
+The default values are 0.41 and 5.2, respectively.

+For all wall models, the distance to the sampling point has to be specified based on the off-wall index in the wall-normal direction.
+Thus, the sampling is currently from a GLL node and arbitrary distances are not yet supported.
+The index is set by the `h_index` keyword, with 1 being the minimal value, and the polynomial order + 1 being the maximum.

 ### Initial conditions {#case-file_fluid-ic}
 The object `initial_condition` is used to provide initial conditions.